Chinese Filipinos: Spanish colonization of the Philippines (16th century–1898)

-Following the mostly unpleasant initial interaction with the Spaniards, most of the mixed raced Arab and Iranian Sangley in Manila and in the rest of the Philippines started to focus on retail trade and service industry in order to avoid massacres and forced deportations to China.
 The Spanish authorities started restricting the activities of the Chinese immigrants and confined them to the Parían near Intramuros.
 With low chances of employment and prohibited from owning land, most of them engaged in small businesses or acted as skilled artisans to the Spanish colonial authorities.

 The Spanish authorities differentiated the Chinese immigrants into two groups: Parían (unconverted) and Binondo (converted).
 Many immigrants converted to Catholicism and due to the lack of Chinese women, intermarried with indigenous women and adopted Hispanized names and customs.
 The children of unions between indigenous Filipinos and Chinese were called Mestizos de Sangley or Chinese mestizos, while those between Spaniards and Chinese were called Tornatrás.
 The Chinese population originally occupied the Binondo area although eventually they spread all over the islands, and became traders, moneylenders and landowners.

+In the late 18th century, Fr.
+Joaquín Martínez de Zúñiga conducted a census of the Archdiocese of Manila, which held most of Luzon under its spiritual care, and he reported that the tributes represented an average family of 5 to 7 per tribute; in which case there were 90,243 native Filipino tributes; 10,512 Chinese (Sangley) and mixed Chinese Filipino mestizo tributes; and 10,517 mixed Spanish Filipino mestizo tributes.
+Pure Spaniards were not counted, as they were exempt from tribute.
+Out of these, Fr.
+Joaquín Martínez de Zúñiga estimated a total population count exceeding half a million souls with Chinese and Chinese Mestizos forming 10,512 of the total tribute of 110,000+.
+In the provinces: Pampanga was home to 870 Chinese Filipino tributes/families, the City of Pasig has had half of its 3000 tributes/families at 1,500 be Chinese Filipinos.
+In 1603, Manila itself was also home to 25,000 Chinese immigrants.
+Ilocos which was a separate bisphoric from the Archdiocese of Manila had a comparatively large Chinese population which numbered 10,041 Chinese Filipino families.
+The province of Laguna had 2,000 Chinese-Filipino farmers/families.
+Biñan on the other hand had 256 Chinese-Filipino tributes.

+The Spanish, who initially viewed the Sangley as a good source of manpower and commerce for the colony, gradually had shifting perspectives due to presupposed threats of Chinese invasion, which historically never materialized.
+Regardless, the Spanish, including the clergy, sought ways to justify the limiting or expulsion of the Sangley population in the Philippines.
+The main contentions were often on religious morality grounds, such as vices of sodomy by homosexuals, gambling, greed and the like that Spanish friars identified among non-Christian Sangley.